comment:

 Expects the following structured input: {

-in[4] -> index of an action
+in[4] -> index of a test

 }